Dr Catherine Pearce

-I am a Psychoanalytic Psychotherapist trained with the British Psychoanalytic Association (BPA), which is affiliated to the International Psychoanalytic Association (IPA).
+I am a Psychoanalyst and Psychoanalytic Psychotherapist trained with the British Psychoanalytic Association (BPA), which is affiliated to the International Psychoanalytic Association (IPA).
 I am registered with the bpf and the British Psychoanalytic Council.
 I am also a Psychodynamic Counsellor registered with the BACP.
 I have a full-time private practice based mainly in Wheatley, near Oxford, and also part-time in central Reading.

 I work with individuals who are experiencing emotional difficulties, depression, anger, anxiety and stress, low self confidence and low self esteem, relationship issues, work related problems, loss and bereavement, or who feel their lives are empty or meaningless, or those who simply want to know themselves better so that they can live a fuller and more authentic life.

 I also offer supervision.

 Training, qualifications & experience

 Post-graduate diploma in Psychodynamic Counselling (University of Reading).
 Member of the British Association of Counselling and Psychotherapy (BACP).